okomarov/okomarov.github.io/_posts/2017-02-16-Kaggle-data-challenge-locally.markdown

 ---
 This is a story of hardhsips of software development in windows.
 Maybe one day I will have convinced myself that games are not worth over having a *nix OS.
 So far, I hit my head already a few times, and I might blog about it sometime, but here is another one of these sotires of fights.
 Or maybe one day ill meet a windows developer and he'll tell me how it's done, or maybe that dev is already staring at me in from the mirror.
 Anyways, here is a simple problem.

-To run kaggle data challenge with kaggle gym locally

-clone https://github.com/Giqles/kagglegym and execute instruction with caveats for:
+To run the Two Sigma Financial Modeling Challenge locally on Windows 7 you will need the Docker Toolbox v1.12.3.[^1]
+[^1]: The exact version is fundamental.
+Once installed the toolbox, you will need [Kaggle's Python Docker container](https://github.com/Kaggle/docker-python) extended with their implementation of the [OpenAI's Gym](https://gym.openai.com/docs).
+Luckily, someone has done that for us and it is enough to clone [Gigles/kagglegym](https://github.com/Giqles/kagglegym) and execute instruction with caveats for:

 winpty docker run -it -v "$(pwd)/wd" -p 8888:8888 kagglegym jupyter notebook --port=8888 --ip=0.0.0.0
 docker run -td -v "$(PWD)/wd" -p 8888:8888 kagglegym jupyter notebook --port=8888 --ip=0.0.0.0